 To clean the use the plastic brush with rubber-style bristles dipped in warm water with soap suds.
 This brush helps to remove dirt from the golf club grip by removing oil.
 Dry the grip immediately.

 If you golf regularly, consider replacing old grips every year.
-When used regularly dirt and oils build up on the grip and can effect your game.
-Avoid exposing your grips to extreme heat, that can cause the rubber to break down, effecting your swing.
+When used regularly dirt and oils build up on the grip and can affect your game.
+Avoid exposing your grips to extreme heat, which can cause the rubber to break down, affecting your swing.

 Cleaning your Golf Bag